 We believe God calls all people to respond personally to the truth of His word.
-We are fellow heirs of the Kingdom not because of our perfect understanding, but because of the perfect life and death of Jesus.
+We are fellow heirs of the Kingdom not because of our perfect understanding, but because of the perfect life, death, and resurrection of Jesus.
 We are brothers and sisters in Christ not because we agree on every possible matter, but because we share the same Father in heaven.
-Therefore, we embrace the following approach to teaching which we have received from our spiritual fathers:
+Therefore, we embrace the following approach to teaching:

 In essential beliefs — we have unity.